 The GVT Division has also developed opioid-free and opioid-sparing pathways for patients undergoing more minor surgery, such as laparoscopic cholecystectomy.
 The opioid free laparoscopic cholecystectomy pathway, developed by Michael Manning, MD, PhD, has enabled many patients to leave the hospital on the same day of surgery without receiving or requesting any opioids.

 Under the leadership of Dr. Miller, proficiency in perioperative care of liver transplant patients at Duke has grown to national prominence.
 Aside from access to highly skilled and experienced physicians, liver transplant patients at Duke benefit from shorter wait times and significantly higher survival rates than the national average.
 The GVT Division also provides care to patients undergoing kidney and pancreas transplants and has recently expanded its services to include small bowel transplantation.
-The transplant team includes Timothy Miller, MB ChB, FRCA; Brian Colin, MD; Jonathan Dunkman, MD; Michael Manning, MD, PhD; Quintin Quinones, MD, PhD; Arturo Suarez, MD and Ankeet Udani, MD, and John Whittle, MD, FRCA.
+The liver transplant team includes Timothy Miller, MB ChB, FRCA; Brian Colin, MD; Jonathan Dunkman, MD; Michael Manning, MD, PhD; Quintin Quinones, MD, PhD; Aaron Sandler, MD, PhD; Arturo Suarez, MD; Ankeet Udani, MD, and John Whittle, MD, FRCA.

 GVT faculty members are also adept at managing multiple hospital-wide leadership positions.
 Examples include Dr. Richard Moon who serves as medical director of Duke Anesthesiology’s Center for Hyperbaric Medicine and Environmental Physiology, Elizabeth Malinzak, MD, who serves as clinical coordinator at the Duke Eye Center, and Dr. Kerri Wahl, MD, who is the director of anesthesia services at the Duke Endoscopy Clinic.
 Many GVT faculty also work in the Critical Care Division and are highly skilled at managing patients with critical illness.